TeamKanyarasi/MERN_Application_Terraform/README.md

 3. VM Instance Provisioning:

-   - Launch two EC2 instances: one in the public subnet (for the web server) and another in the private subnet (for the database).
+   - Launch two VM instances: one in the public subnet (for the web server) and another in the private subnet (for the database).

 ![Screenshot (150)](https://github.com/TeamKanyarasi/MERN_Application_Terraform/assets/139607786/448809c5-63b9-4c94-a593-2cac731a6248)